XLSForm/xlsform.github.io/xlsform-standard.md

 |               |   pizza_toppings     |  pepperoni     |  Pepperoni      |
 |               |   pizza_toppings     |  sausage       |  Sausage        |

+Click on the link to look at the complete [pizza_questionnaire](https://ona.io/xlsforms/forms/pizza_questionnaire).

 **Caveat**

 When you export data using this **or_other** option, in the **pizza_toppings** column, you will see a value **other**.
 A separate column will have the answer for the questions in which the user selected **other**.
 This makes data analysis more cumbersome, so we do not recommend the **or_other** construct for large scale data collection efforts.
 See the **Skip Logic** section below for an alternative method more appropriate for large scale projects.